Podman

 This method is supported by Plumber community.

-This page describes how to set up a self-managed instance of Plumber using podman.
+This page describes how to set up a self-managed instance of Plumber using podman, for both production servers and local testing.

 💻 Requirements